 A new amendment to the Kentucky CLE Rules now allows all 12 hours of required CLE to be earned online, including On-Demand CLE (online video or MP3 audio) and/or Live Webcasts.

 Also, due to COVID-19, the June 30, 2020 CLE deadline was extended one year.
 Consequently, Kentucky attorneys will need to earn 24 total hours of CLE, including 4 hours of ethics, between July 1, 2019 and June 30, 2021.

-Through the end of the 2020-2021 reporting year that ends on July 31,2021, Mississippi attorneys are temporarily allowed to earn all 12 hours of annual CLE credits through online courses (including pre-recorded On-Demand online courses, as well as Live Webcasts).
-It is anticipated that the 6-hour In-Person CLE requirement will be reinstated in 2022.
+For 2021-2022, the Mississippi Supreme Court has once again removed the normal 6-hour limit on online CLE.
+Therefore, for the CLE reporting period that ends July 31, 2022, Mississippi attorneys can earn all 12 hours of CLE through Online courses (including Barristers On-Demand CLE and/or LIve Webcasts).
+It is assumed that the 6-hour In-Person CLE requirement will return in 2023.